MIA Road station

-MIA Road station, also known as MIA station, is an elevated Light Rail Transit (LRT) station located on the LRT Line 1 (LRT-1) system in Parañaque.
+MIA Road station, also known as MIA station, is an elevated Light Rail Transit (LRT) station located on the LRT Line 1 (LRT-1) system in Barangay Tambo, Parañaque.
 It is part of the Line 1 Cavite Extension Project, which opened to the public on November 16, 2024.
-Situated at the intersection of Roxas Boulevard and Seaside Drive, which is the physical continuation of the adjacent NAIA Road, it serves Barangay Tambo and Entertainment City.
+Situated at the intersection of Roxas Boulevard and Seaside Drive, which is the physical continuation of the adjacent NAIA Road, it serves Tambo and Entertainment City.

 The station is the fourth station for trains headed to Fernando Poe Jr., the twenty-second station for trains headed to Dr. Santos and is one of the five LRT-1 stations in Parañaque; the others are Redemptorist–Aseana, PITX, Ninoy Aquino Avenue, and Dr. Santos.

 Name

 Previously known as MIA station, the station was officially renamed MIA Road station shortly before its inauguration.
-The name was derived after the nearby road formerly called MIA Road, now NAIA Road, after its namesake airport was renamed in 1987.
+The name was derived after the nearby road formerly called MIA Road (now NAIA Road), which was named after the Manila International Airport before the airport itself was renamed after the late Senator Ninoy Aquino in 1987.
 Despite its name, the station is located at the intersection between Seaside Drive (NAIA Road's physical continuation to Bay City) and Roxas Boulevard, and not within the airport complex.
-Furthermore, Ninoy Aquino Avenue station is located closer to the airport.
+Furthermore, Ninoy Aquino Avenue station is located closer to the airport, while a Metro Manila Subway station is being built next to NAIA Terminal 3 in Pasay.